 Getting older means getting used to changes in your body, both physical and mental.
-But what is actually going on in there as the years pass?
+From age-related hearing loss to cognitive aging, here’s what is going on as the years pass.

 The physical changes in your body are often the most apparent as you age.
 Wrinkles are a classic sign of aging, although people actually develop wrinkles all throughout life.
 Older skin is less elastic and thinner and is therefore more prone to developing wrinkles.